xdrr/cve.js/README.md

 #### Reserve a single CVE ID

 Reserves a CVE ID for the current year (as determined by the browser local time).

 ```js
 await client.reserveCveId();
 ```

-Or the caller can specify the year in which to reserve.
+Alternatively, the caller may specify the year in which to reserve.

 ```js
 await client.reserveCveId(2012);